-PASSED AND ADOPTED by the Common Council of the City of Bloomington, Indiana, this day of , 2022.
+PASSED AND ADOPTED by the Common day of, 2022.
+Council of the City of Bloomington, Indiana, this ATTEST: SUSAN SANDBERG, President Bloomington Common Council NICOLE BOLDEN, Clerk City of Bloomington City of Diagnington Indiana this day of , 2022.
+City of Bloomington, Indiana, this day of NICOLE BOLDEN, Clerk City of Bloomington SIGNED and APPROVED this day of JOHN HAMILTON, Mayor City of Bloomington

-SUSAN SANDBERG, President Bloomington Common Council

-ATTEST:

-NICOLE BOLDEN, Clerk City of Bloomington

-PRESENTED by me to the Mayor of the City of Bloomington, Indiana, this day of , 2022.

-NICOLE BOLDEN, Clerk City of Bloomington

-SIGNED and APPROVED this day of , 2022.

-JOHN HAMILTON, Mayor City of Bloomington